Annual Notification and Compliance

 • BASICS (Brief Alcohol Screening Intervention for College Students): A structured program for any student who seeks to develop alcohol safety skills and to become more knowledgeable about reducing harmful consumption and negative consequences associated with high-risk alcohol consumption.

-• CASICS (Cannabis Screening Intervention for College Students): A program designed for any student who seeks to reduce risky behaviors and harmful consequences of marijuana using a harm-reduction approach.
+• iCHAMP (Individualized College Health for Alcohol and Marijuana Project): A program designed for any student who seeks to reduce risky behaviors and harmful consequences of marijuana using a harm-reduction approach.

 • Cessation Coaching and NRT (Nicotine Replacement Therapy): Provides one-on-one nicotine cessation coaching, a personalized quit plan, and over the counter NRT in the form of lozenges, patches, and gum, free of charge.